History of women in engineering: 1930s

+In 1932 Izzet Orujova graduated from the Azerbaijan State Oil and Industry University in Baku as a petrochemical technologist and worked there until 1959, researching new methods for producing oil additives She earned a doctorate in 1947 and become a professor and director of the Institute of Inorganic and Physical Chemistry of the Academy of Sciences of the Azerbaijan Soviet Socialist Republic.
+She is considered Azerbaijan's first female oil engineer.

 Isabel Ebel earned her degree in aeronautical engineering at the Massachusetts Institute of Technology in 1932, the first woman to graduate there in the subject.
 The same year she helped plot Amelia Earhart's route for one of her record breaking flights, and Earhart repaid the favour by supporting Ebel's entry into Guggenheim School of Engineering at New York University, where Edel was also the first woman to study aeronautical engineering.

 Hürriyet Sırmaçek graduated from the Istanbul Technical University as Turkey's first bridge engineer in 1935, going on to have a long career as a bridge and structural engineer.

 In 1935, Gjuvara Noerieva graduated from the Metallurgical Faculty of the Leningrad Polytechnic Institute, the first Azerbaijani woman to be a professional metallurgist, and the first Azerbaijani woman to work in the metallurgical industry.

+Andrée Hoppilliard graduated from the École polytechnique féminine in 1935 as an aeronautical engineer, and worked on the Gaucher RG.40 Week-End light aircraft.
+Marie-Louise Paris, EPF's founder, considered her “one of her most brilliant former students”.

 Virginia Sink graduated as a chemical engineer from the University of Colorado in 1936, finishing in the top three of her class.
 She went to work for Chrysler where in 1938 she became the first woman to graduate with a masters in engineering from the Chrysler Institute of Engineering and was the first woman automotive engineer at Chrysler.

 Beatriz Ghirelli graduated as a Mechanical and Electrical Engineer in 1938, the first woman to graduate in the subject from National University of La Planta, and the second woman in Argentina to earn the qualification.